"The fastest way to increase HBCU competitiveness is by forming partnerships.

 Business Advisory Board

 The Business Advisory Board provides guidance, counsel and assistance to educational partners to navigate the federal government procurement process.
-Board members help identify business development opportunities, provide advice on capture planning and proposal development, review white papers, and provide comments to make proposals competitive in Army and Defense environments.
+Board members help identify business development opportunities, provide advice on capture planning and proposal development, review white papers and provide comments to make proposals competitive in Army and other Department of Defense environments.

-Specifically, the Advisory Board assists in the following capacities:
+Specifically, Board members serve in the following capacities:

-In addition, should the need arise, Advisory Board members may serve as subject matter experts (SMEs) on funded projects, and may receive compensation for their services on those projects, where applicable.
+Finally, Business Advisory Board members may serve as subject matter experts (SMEs) on funded projects and receive compensation for their services on those projects, where applicable.

-Specifically, the Advisory Board assists in the following capacities:
+Specifically, Board members serve in the following capacities:

-- Introduces educational partners to federal government and business leaders
+- Introduce educational partners to federal government and business leaders

-- Helps match educational partners to specific research opportunities
+- Help match educational partners to specific research opportunities

-- Assists educational partners in finding and gaining access to needed resources
+- Assist educational partners in finding and gaining access to needed resources

 - Byron Bagby, MG, US Army (Ret)